osate/osate2/alisa/org.osate.alisa.help/help/markdown/ReqSpecDoc.md

 with ( <constant> upto | downto <value> )+
 ```

-## Guidelines for Use of ReqSpec

-This section provides some general guidelines on using ReqSpec with AADL
-models.
-ReqSpec is supported in OSATE by the workbench extension ALISA
-that supports architecture-led incremental system assurance throughout
-the life cycle \[Delange 2016\].
-Section "Installing ReqSpec and ALISA
-in OSATE" in the ReqSpec Usage document provides detail on installing
-ReqSpec and ALISA in OSATE.

-### Organizing ReqSpec Files

-Users create files that contain stakeholder goal sets,
-system requirement sets, global requirement sets, goals and requirements
-in document structured format, global constants, stakeholders in
-organizations, and category types by creating files with the appropriate
-extension.
-Users can place these files in folders within a project that
-contains the AADL model; for instance, you can create a folder named
-*requirements*
-at the same level within a project as a folder
-called *packages* that
-contains AADL packages.
-Users can also place these files in a project
-separate from the AADL model of a system.
-In this case, you must set the
-project references for the projects within OSATE/Eclipse.
-Set the project references using the pull-down menu Project → Properties → Project References, as shown in Figure 3.

-### Defining System Requirement and Stakeholder Goal Sets

-When users define stakeholder goals and system requirements in an
-architecture-led fashion they define stakeholder goal sets and system
-requirement sets for an AADL component type or implementation.
-It is
-recommended, but not required, that you name these goal set or
-requirement set with the same name as the qualified name of the
-component classifier using “.” instead of “::” as identifier separator.

-When users define stakeholder goals and system requirements in a
-document format, goals and requirements can be organized into document
-sections.
-There is no restriction as whether two goals or requirements
-in one section are associated with the same or different system
-components.

-In the following sections we describe usage in terms of requirements.
-The same principals apply to goals.

-### Requirement Sets and Component Extension Hierarchy

-AADL allows users to define a component type and define extensions that
-add or refine features and other type elements.
-Similarly, users can
-associate one or more implementations with a component type, and
-component implementations can be extensions of other component
-implementations.

-Users define a separate requirement set for the original component type
-and a separate requirement set for the component type extension.
-The
-requirements in a system requirement set are associated with the
-component classifier identified in the *for* reference of the system
-requirement set.
-Users can target a requirement to a specific element in
-a component type or implementation by a *for* reference in the
-requirement declaration.

-Requirements defined for the original component type are inherited by
-the extension.
-This means that a requirement set of the extension can
-focus on requirement declaration for additions or refinements of the
-component type.
-In the case of refinement, a requirement declaration
-associated with the original component type may need to be rephrased.
-In
-this case, the rephrased requirement can be linked to the original
-requirement with an *evolves* reference.

-Similarly users may define requirements on component implementations.
-These represent requirements for the particular component variant and
-requirements that represent implementation constraints.
-Note that
-requirements associated with a component type apply to implementations
-of that type, i.e., the implementation are expected to satisfy these
-requirements.

-### Requirement Refinement

-A requirement may be refined into subrequirements in order to make it
-verifiable.
-This is done by placing the refined requirement in the same
-system requirements set as the original, and by identifying the original
-in a *refines* reference.

-In the ALISA workbench users indicate that requirements are verifiable
-by associating verification plans with requirement sets.
-For each
-requirement the verification plan contains a claim that specifies a set
-of verification activities to demonstrate that the requirement is met.
-The result of performing or executing a verification activity represents
-evidence that the requirement is met or not met.
-If all refined
-requirements are met, then the requirement being refined is considered
-verified as well.

-### Requirement Decomposition

-When a system architecture is elaborated by defining a component
-implementation—that is, a blueprint—requirements for a system may be
-decomposed into requirements for its subsystems.
-Users might want to
-provide traceability of this decomposed requirement to the original by
-adding *decomposes* references to the original requirement.

-Users can record a decomposed requirement in two ways: as a requirement
-associated with the subcomponent – identified as *for* target element;
-or as requirement declared for the component classifier referenced by
-the subcomponent.

-In the first case, the decomposed requirement represents an
-implementation constraint from a particular use context, which is
-declared in a requirement set associated with a component
-implementation, which allows the *for* reference the subcomponent as
-target element.
-When a component is provided by a supplier as
-subcomponent, this use context requirement must be verified on the
-provided component implementation.

-In the second case, the user accumulates requirements from different use
-contexts within their design in a single location, namely the component
-type referenced by all subcomponent declarations.

-### Requirement References

-Users can reference requirements (and goals) by just their name if the
-context uniquely identifies them.
-This is true when the referenced
-requirement appears in the same system requirements set or when the
-requirement is contained in a system requirements set that is associated
-with a classifier in the *extends* hierarchy of the target classifier.

-In some cases, requirements must be qualified with the name of the
-enclosing system requirements set.
-This is the case for references from
-system requirements of a subsystem to requirements of a system
-(decomposed requirements) or from system requirements to stakeholder
-goals.
-For qualified references, the system requirement set that
-contains the requirement must be identified.

-### Categorizing Goals and Requirements

-Users can associate category labels of different category types with
-requirements and goals.
-This allows users to create filtered views of
-requirements and verification plans, e.g., focus on safety and
-performance requirements.
-Predefined category types and labels have been
-introduced in Section Category Types and Labels.

-The categorization also allows us to assess requirements coverage and
-verification early and throughout the development life cycle.
-For
-example, the ALISA workbench can assess whether every feature of a
-component type has a requirement, whether requirements regarding the
-state, e.g., in the form of AADL modes, and behavior has been specified,
-whether quality attributes of interest and exceptional conditions
-leading to safety hazards or security risks have been covered.
-Similarly, categorization of verification activities according to phase
-allows the ALISA workbench to ensure that potential issues in a system
-design are discovered as early as possible through appropriate
-verification activities.

 ## Types and Predicate Expressions

 For details on expressing types and predicates see [Types and Expressions in ALISA](TypeExpressions.html).

 ## References